Self-paced

 1def get_total_dataframe(dataset): 2 total_dataframe = pd.DataFrame({ 3 'Status':['Confirmed', 'Active', 'Recovered', 'Deaths'], 4 'Number of cases':(dataset.iloc[0]['Confirmed'], 5 dataset.iloc[0]['Active'], dataset.iloc[0]['Recovered'], 6 dataset.iloc[0]['Deaths'])}) 7 return total_dataframe 8state_total = get_total_dataframe(state_data) 9if st.sidebar.checkbox("Show Analysis by State", True, key=2): 10 st.markdown("## **State level analysis**") 11 st.markdown("### Overall Confirmed, Active, Recovered and " + 12 "Deceased cases in %s yet" % (select)) 13 if not st.checkbox('Hide Graph', False, key=1): 14 state_total_graph = px.bar( 15 state_total, 16 x='Status', 17 y='Number of cases', 18 labels={'Number of cases':'Number of cases in %s' % (select)}, 19 color='Status') 20 st.plotly_chart(state_total_graph)

 To plot the chart, we use the bar method from the plotly.express library.
-The first parameter is the dataframe we want to plot, the second parameter is the x-axis column, the third parameter is the y-axis column, the labels parameter is optional in case you want to rename a column for the chart, and the color parameter here is to color code the chart based on the State column of the dataframe.
+The first parameter is the dataframe we want to plot, the second parameter is the x-axis column, the third parameter is the y-axis column, the labels parameter is optional in case you want to rename a column in the chart, and the color parameter here is to color code the chart based on the State column of the dataframe.

 Markdown